Pregame Warm-up for Goalkeepers

+First, it's important to understand what goes into making a good goalkeeper.
 A goalkeeper's makeup is quite different from that of other players.
 A good goalkeeper not only requires strong technical skills but, more importantly a tremendous mental capacity.
-A goalie is either the hero or zero in the game of life; there are no shades of gray.
+A goalie is often viewed as a hero or zero based on the result of the game.
+There are no shades of gray.
 It takes a person with a great deal of self-confidence to endure this level of black-and-white pressure.

 As a result, goalkeepers must have a thorough warm-up before the game for them to succeed.
 The first and most important thing the goalkeeper must do is prepare their technical skills.
 This will boost their confidence as well as attention going into the game.
 If the goalkeeper does not get enough service during warm-up, they will be unprepared, which might lead to errors that could lead to giving up goals.
-Errors result in the potential of losing goals.
 One of the essential qualities for a goalie is self-assurance derived from perfectionism.

 The pregame preparation begins days before, with a balanced diet and adequate rest up to the game.
 To prepare their minds for the next match, I also advocate goalkeepers to utilize mental imagery ahead of time, either the night before a game or the morning of a game.
 I'll have them recall memorable saves or difficult crosses from previous games.
 This helps the player get in the mindset to play by putting pleasant thoughts and "feel good" experiences into their head.
 I also recommend that they imagine themselves playing the game and performing flawlessly.
 Everything is done correctly and confidently, just as it would be during a game.
 This mental attitude activates their muscle memory to execute perfectly, much like they do in training.

-Goalkeepers and goalie coaches have a variety of methods for preparing correctly before a game.
-The following are actual warm-ups that I used with my college keepers before a match.
-My warm-up is well-rounded, incorporating everything to know about the goalkeeper position and game-like situations.
-And I prepare the starting goalkeeper for that game.
-The other two goalkeepers work together, with each of us warming up in precisely the same way.
+Goalkeepers and goalkeeper coaches (and even parents of keepers) often have a variety of methods for preparing before a game.
+The following are actual warm-ups that I use with my amateur and college keepers before matches.
+I try to keep my warm-up well-rounded, incorporating game-like situations.
+While I spend the time focused on preparing the starting goalkeeper, I expect the other two goalkeepers to work together.
+Everyone is expected to warm-up exactly the same way.

-Before the game begins, we go out on the field and let the goalkeepers have a few minutes to themselves to kick around or walk about before getting down to business with our real pregame warm-up.
-This is an opportunity for players to connect with the moment.
-Visualize yourself in the environment.
-Prepare for battle by envisioning your surroundings.
-It's the first step toward a mental warm-up that will last you all 90 minutes of playtime.
+Before the game begins, we go out on the field and let the goalkeepers have a few minutes to themselves to kick around or walk about before getting down to business with our scripted pregame warm-up.
+This is an opportunity for players to connect with the moment and visualize themselves playing in the environment.
+I want them to prepare for battle by envisioning their surroundings.

 From here, the activity continues into the 5's.
 Working at a fast pace, this is a sequence of five balls that are delivered to the keeper.
-The keeper rolls the ball toward the server (about 3-4 yards away) and one-touch passes/shots are hit back to him by the server, allowing for fluidity in execution.
-Again, good accuracy on the server contributes to activity success (this is why I prefer to warm up starting keepers so they can focus on accuracy, which leads to them getting a decent warm-up).
+The keeper rolls the ball toward the server (about 3-4 yards away) and one-touch passes/shots are hit back to the keeper by the server, allowing for fluidity in execution.
+Again, good accuracy on the part of the server contributes to success of the warm-up activity (this is why I prefer to warm up starting keepers so they can focus on accuracy leading to them getting a solid warm-up).